brandur/sorg/content/drafts/http-transactions.md

 end
 ```

-And just as short addendum, although I've taken this
-opportunity to demonstrate the power of a serializable
+I've taken the opportunity to demonstrate the power of a
-transaction, in real life you'd want to put in a `UNIQUE`
+serializable transaction, but in real life you'd want to
-constraint on `email` even if you intended to use
+put in a `UNIQUE` constraint on `email` even if you
+intended to use the serializable isolation level.
+Although
+`SERIALIZABLE` will protect you from a duplicate insert,
-`SERIALIZABLE`.
-It'll be one additional check to help
+but `UNIQUE` will act as one additional check to protect
-protect against incorrectly invoked transactions or buggy
+your application against incorrectly invoked transactions
-code.
+or buggy code.

 ## Background jobs and job staging (#background-jobs)

 It's a common pattern to add jobs to a background queue
 during an HTTP request so that they can be worked
 out-of-band and a waiting client doesn't have to block on
 an expensive operation.

-Say for example that in addition to
-creating our user record, we're going to tell an external
+Let's add one more step to our user service above.
+In
+addition to creating user and user action records, we'll
+also make an API request to an external support service to
-support service that an account's been created:
+tell it that a new account's been created:

 ``` ruby
 put "/users/:email" do |email|